samueljmurray/docs/timber-platforms/heroku/integrations/platform-errors.md

 2011-05-03T17:40:11+00:00 heroku[worker.1]: Error R14 (Memory quota exceeded)
 ```

 Without a logging system these errors would unknowingly happen.
-Timber reocgnizes these events and transforms them into [error events]().
+Timber recognizes these events and transforms them into [error events]().
 This makes it easy to report and alert on these events:

 ```json
 {